BradleyCodeU/bradleycodeu.github.io/_wd/bootstrap/bootstrap-4-colors.md

 </div>
 <hr>
 <h2>Background Colors</h2>
-<p><span style="background-color: #ffff99;">The classes for background colors are: .bg-primary, .bg-success, .bg-info, .bg-warning, .bg-danger, .bg-secondary, .bg-dark and .bg-light</span>.</p>
+<p><span >The classes for background colors are: .bg-primary, .bg-success, .bg-info, .bg-warning, .bg-danger, .bg-secondary, .bg-dark and .bg-light</span>.</p>
 <p>Note that background colors do not set the text color, so in some cases you'll want to use them together with a<span> </span>.text-*<span> </span>class.</p>
 <div class="w3-example">
 <h3>Example</h3>